wjakethompson/taylor/.github/PULL_REQUEST_TEMPLATE/new_album_template.md

 - [ ] Add new album to factor levels in `R/taylor-album-palettes.R`
 - [ ] Update CSS for pkgdown theme
 - [ ] Create new hex logo, update favicons
+- [ ] Add tests for new palettes to `tests/testthat/test-ggplot2-color-scales.R`